shojuro/JustSpeakMVP/VERCEL_ENV_SETUP.md

 **Important**: When importing this repository to Vercel:

 1. **GitHub Repository Selection**:
-   - Make sure you're selecting the correct repository path
+   - Select the repository `username/JustSpeakMVP`
-   - If your repo shows as `username/JustSpeakMVP/justspeakmvp`, select `username/JustSpeakMVP`
+   - The Next.js app is in the `justspeakmvp` subdirectory

-   - The repository root should already contain the Next.js app
+2. **Root Directory Setting** (CRITICAL):

-2. **Root Directory Setting**:
+   - You MUST set "Root Directory" to: `justspeakmvp`
-   - Leave the "Root Directory" field empty or set to "./"
+   - This tells Vercel where to find the Next.js application
-   - Do NOT set it to "justspeakmvp" if that's already your repo root
+   - Without this, you'll get "Couldn't find any `pages` or `app` directory" error

 3. **Framework Preset**:
-   - Vercel should auto-detect "Next.js"
+   - After setting the root directory, Vercel should auto-detect "Next.js"
    - If not, manually select it

 ## Troubleshooting